Number of Times Seen – at least twice (Video in the 90’s and 9 Jul 2017)

 I assume that if the leads were played by better actors, I would easily fall madly in love with the great ideas put forth in this film, but just the thought of Cage and Cher together constantly makes me cringe.

-Bottom Line – This film is quite good, but it highly over-rated.
+Bottom Line – This film is quite good, but it’s slightly over-rated.
 Cher and Cage have no chemistry together what so ever and it’s kind of torture watching them act together.
 Gardenia, Mahoney and Dukakis are the true stars of this film and are all wonderful in supporting roles.
 The idea of the love in the atmosphere comes across really well and is mostly believable.
 Perhaps if the leads were played by better actors, it would have been even more enjoyable to watch.
 Recommended!

 MovieRob’s Favorite Trivia – Director Norman Jewison was fined by the actors’ union for not allowing his actors to go to lunch until they perfected the moods of their characters for the climax scene in the kitchen.
 (From IMDB)